 There is an internal hierarchy that we use to guide us in our treatment towards others.
 We give special treatments to those who’s in a higher position in our personal hierarchy, and more generic treatments to those who’s in a lower position.
 It has less to to do with people’s intrinsic qualities, and more to do with how they align with our current value structures.

-If such a misconception is prolonged, it would inevitably lead to disappointments as you keep investing but the reciprocation, if there’s any, is never as you expect.
+If such a misconception is prolonged, it would inevitably lead to disappointments as you keep investing but the reciprocation, if there is even any, is never as you expect.
 Our expectations can only be reasonable if we have a reasonable perception about a particular situation or relationship.

 Therefore, invest in a relationship based on how much the other person invests.